KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

         ![Emoji Keyboard](emojikeyboard-350.jpg)

-        The view can be customized and styled with an ``EmojiKeyboardStyle``, which can be applied with `.emojiKeyboardStyle`:
+        The view can be styled with an `EmojiKeyboardStyle`, which can be applied with the `.emojiKeyboardStyle` view modifier:

         ```swift
         EmojiKeyboard {